Techniques for posing babies – newborn photography

 Plan in advance what is in there so that you’re not trying to fill the bucket while your clients are there with you.
 You don’t want to take up any valuable shooting time with prop manipulation.
 Poor planning can kill you when it comes to newborn photography.
 Don’t let it.

 Use your softest, most comfy blanket on the top where baby will be lying.
 Make sure the blanket is nice looking for the photos too.
-There are tons of places where you can purchase appropriate photography props, but I have also entered a few below.
+There are tons of places where you can purchase appropriate photography props.

-Position baby first Before puttin them in prop
+Position baby first Before putting them in prop

 When you start to take baby from mom to get them ready for the first set of photos, position baby PRIOR to putting them in the prop.
 Watching this part of the video will help, but you want baby close to the pose that you are thinking of while they are in your arms.
 Set baby carefully into the prop, while they are in that pose.